-n May 1985 I was asked by the Strategic Defense Initiative Organization (SDIO), the group within the Office of the U.S. secretary of Defense that is responsible for the "Star Wars" program, to serve on a \$1,000 a day advisory panel, the SDIO Panel on Computing in Support of Battle Management.
-The panel was to make recommendations on a research and technology development program to solve the computer-related problems inherent in a space-based defense system.
-We were told that there were substantial resources available (billions of dollars over the next few years) and additional cover the next few years) and advised to consider large (expensive) pro-
+n May 1985 I was asked by the Strategic Defense Initiative Organization (SDIO), the group within the Office of the U.S. secretary of Defense that is responsible for the "Star Wars" prois responsible for the "Star Wars" pro-gram, to serve on a \$1,000 a day advisory panel, the SDIO Panel on Computing in Support of Bartle Management.
+The pan-el was to make recommendations on a research and technology development program to solve the computer-related problems inherent in a space-based defense system.
+We were told that there were subtantial resources available (billions of dollars over the next few years) and advised to consider large (expensive) proatte employer.
+As a professional: